mazetoken/microfiapp/README.md

 # Microfi Free Flow CashTokens Distribution Application on Bitcoin Cash

-v.
-1.0.3
+The app can distribute CashTokens (this is not a DEX or swap application).
+Claiming CashTokens can be free for users, but you will have to send CashTokens and Bitcoin Cash to the app wallet address (you pay blockchain transaction fee).
+Alternatively users can pay transactinion fee (about 2000 satoshi) if your app wallet address has 0 BCH.

-The app can distribute CashTokens.
-Application/token creator or users can pay blockchain transactions fee
+Try it:

 https://microfi.cyclic.cloud